Corneal Transplant Surgery

 Resume any and all usual medicines as you return home on the day of surgery

-- You may resume all daily living tasks such as walking, climbing stairs, and bending over.
+- You may resume all daily living tasks such as walking and climbing stairs.

-- For the first 3 – 4 weeks, do not do any strenuous activities such as jogging, racquetball, tennis, exercise, or square dancing.
+- For the first 3 – 4 weeks, you should not do any strenuous activities such as jogging, racquetball, tennis, exercise, or square dancing.
+Do not bend over with your head below your waist.

 - You may use the shower or bathtub and wash your hair.